mattwedge/Elixir-integrations-test/README.md

 ### Description Of Problem

 At Elixir we often have to work with third party apis and ingest data into our system, we write bespoke programs that we call `biz_rules` to perform this integration.
 This test is a scale model of the sort of work we do quite frequently and is quite reflective of what a typical day might look like.

-Your task will be to write a biz_rule, we have selected some apis and you may choose whichever one you like and write the code in the matching `core/management/commands/<service>` file.
+We have selected some apis and you may choose whichever one you like and write the code in the matching `core/biz_rule.py` file (please see the `Services` section below for details).

-You may need to use the django admin panel and create a service for your chosen api, you will then have to analyse the data from the api, create fields and forms to represent a single object returned from the api in the django admin.

-It is important to think carefully how to represent a given object, once you have designed the object representation you will ingest data from the api.

-Use the models directly and do not use the `customer-api` route when writing your biz_rule.
+Your task can be broken down into three parts:

+* Study the api docs of the service you have chosen.
+* Write a biz_rule that consumes data from one of the api end points.
+* Ingests that into our test system using the provided models.

+Please note: You will not need to write your own models!

 ### The Services